Jwag2128/Loan_Predictions/README.md

 Do Joint Applicants have an easier time getting approved for loans than Individual applicants?
 Are they more likely to stay current?

-How does the credit grade affect the interest rate?

 What’s the most common type of loan taken?

 What type of loan has is the most risky?